 When the user selects Copy from Object or Copy from Template, a dialog appears prompting the user to choose an object or a template.
-When the user chooses one of these and clicks or taps the Save button, the details page appears.
+When the user chooses one of these and clicks or taps the Create button, the details page appears.

 4) The copied object is located in the details view (flexible column layout)

 The user selects the item to be copied from the master view, for instance list report or worklist.
 The Copy button appears in the header toolbar of the object page within the first details view.
 Clicking on the Copy button takes the user to edit mode of the new item within the second details view of the flexible column layout, also known as master details details mode.